derekeiri/SMART_Imaging/README.md

 ```
 start smart_imaging.bat
 ```
-The batch command will guide the examiner data input: path to save SMART information, path and filename of the image, image format.
+The batch command will prompt for information: path to save SMART information, path and filename of the image, image format.
 Examiner name and descriptions are included in the image file created by X-Ways Forensics.
-Prompts will also determine which commands to use for smartctl.exe to access the drive with or without a USB adapter.
+Prompts will also determine which supported bridge is used, if at all, for smartctl.exe to report on the drive.
-* *smart_imaging_config.bat*: A supporting batch file.
-This may be edited with a text editor to speicify the paths of the smartctl.exe, X-Ways Forensics, and WinMerge.
+* *smart_imaging_config.bat*: A supporting batch file that is called in smart0imaging.bat.
+This may be edited with a text editor to specify the paths of the smartctl.exe, X-Ways Forensics, and WinMerge.

 ### Dependencies